huguesjohnson/debigulator/README.md

 ## Development Status

 I occasionally update this when there are major releases of Java.
-The last update was done for Java 8.
-I will probably the JavaFX version for Java 10 or 11.
+The last update was done for the JavaFX version on Java 11.
 The Swing version will likely never be updated again.

+## Other Notes

+This project uses Tango Icons: https://commons.wikimedia.org/wiki/Tango_icons